Tigers Eye: Properties, Facts and Photos

 Chatoyancy, or chatoyance, is an optical phenomenon found in a few minerals but is relatively rare compared to other optical phenomena.

-When a chatoyant tigers eye stone is gently moved, the band of light also moves, creating the illusion that colours and patterns are moving.
+When a chatoyant tigers eye stone is gently moved, the band of light also moves, creating an illusion of movement within the stone.

 The word 'chatoyant' comes from French for 'cat's eye.'